mesxi1/Bash-Scripts/README.md

-This is Even, Odd Bash scripts
+This is Even, Odd Bash scripts;